 Is your body feeling like it needs to detox and reset?
 Genie Juicery offers a range of juice cleanses to suit every body

 Balance.
 It’s the key to everything in life really, but with endless happy hours, free-flow brunches and new restaurants in Hong Kong popping up across town, it can be difficult to keep on track with your fitness and nutrition.
-However, Genie Juicery (one of our fave juice bars in Hong Kong!) has created a range of signature juice cleanses to help you reset and detox when everything is getting a bit much, and we decided to try the intermediate 3-day option, in a bid to kick off 2019 as we mean to continue.
+However, Genie Juicery (one of our fave juice bars in Hong Kong!) has created a range of signature juice cleanses to help you reset and detox when everything is getting a bit much, and we decided to try the intermediate 3-day option.
 So how’d it go?
-(PSSST!
-Scroll down to claim 20% off your Genie Juicery cleanse below!)

 Why do a juice cleanse?

 Let me start by saying, this was not my first rodeo.
 Living with Crohn’s Disease (a shitty–pun intended–auto-immune disease that plays havoc with the intestinal tract), I’ve lived on many a liquid diet.
 During various long-term hospital stays when my disease has been at its worst, I’ve lived for weeks on the same liquid formula that NASA astronauts use to get all their vitamins in space.
 Even when I’m feeling “well”, I often do a juice or soup cleanse when things aren’t feeling quite right in my body, but usually I prepare all of the said juices and soups myself, which is super time consuming, not to mention super annoying in my tiny Hong Kong kitchen.
 So, even though I knew kind of what to expect from the experience, I was excited to see what a professional cleanse would do for me.